aws-samples/aws-lambda-zombie-workshop/README.md

 **LAB 1 COMPLETE**

-Head back to the survivor chat app and **Refresh the page** type messages.
+Head back to the survivor chat app and **Refresh the page or logout/login** type messages.
 POST requests are being made to the Talkers API resource which is updating a DynamoDB table continuously with timestamps along with who is typing.
 Simultaneously, the application is performing a continuous polling (GET Requests) against /zombie/talkers to show which survivors are typing.
 This displays

 ![talker resource](/Images/Typing-Done.png)